beyond-first-order/beyond-first-order.github.io/_pages/about.md

 A driving factor for this is the large difference in development effort.
 By the time higher-order methods were tractable for DL, first-order methods such as SGD and it's main variants (SGD + Momentum, Adam, ...) already had many years of maturity and mass adoption.

 The purpose of this workshop is to address this gap, to create an environment where higher-order methods are fairly considered and compared against one-another, and to foster healthy discussion with the end goal of mainstream acceptance of higher-order methods in ML and DL.

+##### HOO-2022 will be hosted in-person at NeurIPS on December 2nd, 2022.
+For more information, see the schedule page.